 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Knife River has relatively fewer families with younger children, and/or college students.
 Combined, this makes Knife River a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Knife River doesn't have a public transportation system that people use for their commute.
+Knife River is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Knife River is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.78% of adults in Knife River have a bachelor's degree or even advanced degree.
+The education level of Knife River citizens is very high relative to the national average among all cities (21.84%): 38.78% of adults in Knife River have a bachelor's degree or even advanced degree.

 The per capita income in Knife River in 2022 was $35,323, which is middle income relative to Minnesota and the nation.
 This equates to an annual income of $141,292 for a family of four.
 However, Knife River contains both very wealthy and poor people as well.